 THE THINGS THE FLAG STANDS FOR WERE CREATED BY THE EXPERIENCES OF A GREAT PEOPLE.
 EVERYTHING THAT IT STANDS FOR WAS WRITTEN BY THEIR LIVES: THE FLAG IS THE EMBODIMENT, NOT OF SENITMENT, BUT OF HISTORY

-On June 14 in 1777, the Second Continental Congress passed a resolution passed a resolution for the design of the American flag.
+On June 14 in 1777, the Second Continental Congress passed a resolution for the design of the American flag.
 In 1885, a small town teacher from Wisconsin named Bernard Cigrand came up with the idea for an annual flag day.
 Together with his students and colleagues the first flag day was celebrated.
 President Woodrow Wilson officially declared June 14 as Flag Day in 1916.
 Ever since, Flag Day is observed throughout the U.S.

 ⋆RESPECT FOR FLAG⋆